the78mole/openhab/bundles/binding/org.openhab.binding.webcsv/src/main/resources/Readme.md

 **expr**: The expression devides a line of the response into two or more parts.
 Every matching group is then linked to the named variable (e.g. sid and sdesc), following the expression and separated by comma.

 **types**: Defines the types of the variables of the expression.
 All types of openHAB could generally be used.
-In openHAB they belong to classes org.openhab.core.library.items.<TYPE>Item.
+In openHAB they belong to classes ```org.openhab.core.library.items.<TYPE>Item```.
 The "Item"-Part of the classes name is stripped of for the properties file.

 **refresh**: Defines, how often the look-up table is updated in milliseconds (only positive values).
 If ***-1*** is given, it is updated every time, the transformation is done.
 0 means, the response is cached forever and never updated until the bundle or openHAB is restarted.